drasyl/drasyl.org/content/blog/drasyl-0-11-released.md

 ![](/img/anton-filatov-O_5SJuSOxZA-unsplash.jpg)

 Today, we are excited to announce the release of drasyl 0.11.0.
-This maintenance release brings performance improvements, fixes and the new CLI sub-command `sdon` for creating of dynamic overlays.
+This maintenance release brings performance improvements, fixes and the new CLI sub-command `sdon` for the creation of dynamic overlays.

 <!--more-->